spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * FTP Location for backups

-   Configure a FTP location for plaform backups and schedule daily backups.
+   Configure a FTP location for platform backups and schedule daily backups.